Recurrence

 The term derives from the Greek ἀναφορά (anaphorá), meaning a carrying back or a return.
 It enters formal rhetorical discourse through classical Greek theory—Aristotle addresses repetition as a structural principle in both the Rhetoric and the Poetics—and is later codified in Roman rhetorical manuals, most notably the Rhetorica ad Herennium (1st century BCE) and the writings of Quintilian, who treats it as one of the primary figures of accumulation.
 In these systems, anaphora belongs to the category of schemata, figures of repetition distinguished from tropes by the fact that they operate on arrangement rather than substitution.

 It appears throughout Greek political oratory, legal argument, and philosophical prose, and carries into Latin literature with particular force in Cicero, whose forensic speeches deploy anaphoric structures to build prosecutorial rhythm.
-By Late Antiquity and the medieval period, it becomes embedded in Christian preaching and scripture—the Psalms especially—where repetition is not decorative but liturgical, reinforcing doctrinal structures through recurrence until the phrase takes on the character of invocation.
-It enters English rhetorical discourse through Renaissance humanism, systematized in manuals such as Puttenham’s Arte of English Poesie (1589), and continues operating across every major literary tradition from there forward.
+By Late Antiquity and the medieval period it becomes embedded in Christian preaching and scripture—the Psalms especially—where repetition is not decorative but liturgical, reinforcing doctrinal structures through recurrence until the phrase takes on the character of invocation, a logic that carries forward through Renaissance humanism and continues operating across every major literary tradition from there forward.

 CANONICAL EXAMPLE